Exabyte-io/rewotes/README.md

 TOTAL: ~2 weeks tentative.

 ## Contact info

-With any questions about this repository or our hiring process please contact us at info@mat3ra.com.
+With any questions about this repository or our hiring process, please get in touch with us at info@mat3ra.com.

 © 2023 Exabyte Inc. / Mat3ra.com